 MUSE brought its spectacular, internationally renowned and jaw-dropping live show to Singapore Indoor Stadium as part of a tour presented by AEG Live.
 Picked as one of only two stops in Southeast Asia, the Singapore leg saw fans from countries such as Indonesia, Malaysia and Philippines flying in to join the show.

-Having played at some of the biggest stadiums and music festivals, the award-winning MUSE has built a reputation for creating amazing live shows and incredible spectacles on stage – some even consider MUSE’s live performances better than their recorded albums.
+What started out as a band that composed personalized songs for a price, MUSE now plays at some of the biggest stadiums and music festivals.
+The award-winning MUSE has built a reputation for creating amazing live shows and incredible spectacles on stage – some even consider MUSE’s live performances better than their recorded albums.

 MUSE is Matthew Bellamy on vocals and guitar, Dominic Howard on drums and Chris Wolstenholme on bass guitar.
 Since the group’s formation in 1994, they have released six studio albums selling more than 17 million albums worldwide.